vivjay30/Cone-of-Silence/RunningTips.md

 If the sources are completely stationary, you can increase the `--duration` flag which processes large chunks at a time.
 This improves the performance and reduces boundary effects.
 At the top of `cos/inference/separation_by_localization.py` are additional parameters.
 Tweak `ENERGY_CUTOFF` to more aggressively keep or reject sources.
 For more aggressive non-max suppression, you can reduce `NMS_SIMILARITY_SDR` which only keeps additional sources if they have a SDR to the existing source that is lower than this parameter.

 ## Post Processing
 After separating voices from each other, any type of single channel post processing can be run on the output.
 We found that it was useful to run a low-pass filter on the output.
 The network requires 44.1kHz sampling runing for localization and time differences, but can sometimes produce artifacts in these high frequency ranges.
-Because voice doesn't contain many frequences about 10kHz, they can simply be cut.
+Because human voice doesn't contain many frequences about 10kHz, these frequencies can simply be cut.

 # Tips for Training on Real Data